 - 1 ½ cups unbleached white whole-wheat flour can substitute with regular all-purpose flour

 - ¾ cup coconut sugar *can also use maple sugar or regular sugar, if preferred

 - ½ teaspoon baking soda

 - ½ teaspoon salt

 - 1 egg white

-- enough water to make a thick pouring constistency.
-Add about 1/8 cup and a bit more if necessary
+- enough water to make a pouring consistency, about ¼ cup.

-- In a large bowl, combine flour, Sucanat, baking powder, baking soda and salt.
+- In a large bowl, combine flour, coconut sugar, baking powder, baking soda, and salt.

-- In a separate bowl, stir together buttermilk, eggs and sour cream with a whisk; add to flour mixture, stirring just until moist.
-Add water to acheive desired consistency.
+- In a separate bowl, stir together buttermilk, eggs, and yogurt with a whisk; add to flour mixture, stirring just until moist.
+Add water to achieve desired consistency.